Skip to main content

 Compensation or other payments in settlement of claims

-Historically damages or other compensation paid on the exercise of a termination right under a force majeure clause, or another clause within the original agreement specifically drafted to provide for early termination, was unlikely to attract VAT, as the right to terminate already existed in the original agreement and could not be said to have been supplied at a later date (although VAT may still have been relevant).
-However, under the new guidance these payments will also be within the scope of VAT.
+Historically, damages or other compensation paid on the exercise of a termination right under a force majeure clause or another clause within the original agreement specifically drafted to provide for early termination was unlikely to attract VAT, as the right to terminate already existed in the original agreement and could not be said to have been supplied at a later date (although VAT may still have been relevant).
+However, under the new guidance, these payments will also be within the scope of VAT.

-This extends the previous exception to the general rule that where the claim relates to a payment that was withheld for vatable goods or services (perhaps because it is argued that goods are defective or services are not performed as agreed) the ‘settlement payment’ in respect of this type of claim is effectively part payment of the consideration for the original goods or services supplied and previously invoiced, and is therefore usually subject to VAT.
+This extends the previous exception to the general rule that where the claim relates to a payment that was withheld for vatable goods or services (perhaps because it is argued that goods are defective or services are not performed as agreed), the ‘settlement payment’ in respect of this type of claim is effectively part payment of the consideration for the original goods or services supplied and previously invoiced, and is therefore usually subject to VAT.

-A business seeking to terminate or sue on a contract should first consider carefully its VAT position, particularly in light of the new HMRC guidance – as a general rule VAT is likely to be chargeable on any payment made to terminate the contract.
+A business seeking to terminate or sue on a contract should first carefully consider its VAT position, particularly in light of the new HMRC guidance.
+As a general rule, VAT is likely to be chargeable on any payment made to terminate the contract.

 Note: This is not legal advice; it provides information of general interest about current legal issues.